jeffnyalik/mytravels/readme.md

 * Select a check-in date and check-out date for a particular room.

 ### NOTE
-- Flight module has not been implimented since it has almost the same functionality with Hotel module.
+- Flight booking view module has not been implimented since it has almost the same functionality with Hotel module.
 - Payment intergration is something that needs to be looked into.
 - search functionality also needs to be implemented.

 Contributing
 Contributions are welcome for the remaining features!
 If you have any suggestions or would like to report a bug, please open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more information.